-Risk Control Considerations for Public Entities During and After the COVID-19 Pandemic
+Risk Control Considerations for Public Entities During and After a Public Health Outbreak

-Public entities face unique challenges as they serve their communities during the COVID-19 pandemic.
-While some departments operate with additional protocols in place, some operations or facilities may have been suspended or closed.
+Public entities may face unique challenges as they serve their communities during a public health outbreak.
+While some departments operate with additional protocols in place, some operations or facilities may be suspended or closed.
 As public entities resume operations or services, they should follow the guidance provided by state officials and government agencies, as the reopening process and timeline may be different for each community.

 Cleaning & Disinfecting of Public Facilities

-If buildings have been unoccupied for seven days or more due to COVID-19, the Centers for Disease Control and Prevention (CDC) recommends completing normal routine cleaning and disinfecting procedures.
+The Centers for Disease Control and Prevention (CDC) recommends completing normal routine cleaning and disinfecting procedures.
 If operations have continued under a limited basis, consider additional cleaning and disinfecting procedures.
-Review and update policies for cleaning, maintenance and operations with building and maintenance staff and/or third-party contractors who may be hired for this type of work.
+Golf courses and libraries are examples of facilities where this may apply.

 Parks & Recreation

-Public entities are contemplating recreational sports programs, reopening parks, playgrounds, tennis courts, skateparks, pools and beaches, and hosting community events such as festivals and parades.
-State guidance should be followed when determining how and when to proceed with these activities.
+State guidance should be followed when determining how and when to proceed with parks and recreational activities.
 In addition, entities are encouraged to follow CDC guidance for Parks and Recreational Facilities, Large Community Events and Mass Gatherings, and Cleaning and Disinfection for Community Facilities.

 Law Enforcement & Emergency Services

-Agencies have had to adapt to operational changes as they continue to serve on the front lines in their communities.
-Officers and first responders may be encountering or transporting individuals who have contracted COVID-19.
-Protocols may have been put in place to address potential risk for correctional facilities, and some roles may have been expanded to include enforcement of state-issued public health orders.
+Agencies may need to adapt to operational changes as they continue to serve on the front lines in their communities.
+Officers and first responders may encounter or transport individuals whom may be a carrier of a contagious virus or disease.
+Protocols may be put in place to address potential risk for correctional facilities, and some roles may be expanded to include enforcement of state-issued public health orders.

 Law enforcement agencies are encouraged to follow CDC guidance for Law Enforcement Personnel and Correctional and Detention Facilities.
-The CDC has specific guidance for Emergency Medical Services, which includes modifications to patient assessment practices, PPE use and aerosol-generating procedures, as well as guidance on cleaning transport vehicles.
+The CDC has specific guidance for Emergency Medical Services, which may include modifications to patient assessment practices, PPE use and guidance on cleaning transport vehicles.

-In addition to COVID-19 protocols, law enforcement policies and procedures should be reviewed, communicated and enforced to promote consistency in line-of-duty activities and to mitigate risk.
+In addition to public health protocols, law enforcement policies and procedures should be reviewed, communicated and enforced to promote consistency in line-of-duty activities and to mitigate risk.

-School closures and the implementation of distance learning have impacted many communities.
-School districts should follow state guidelines and coordinate with local health officials to determine the right time to return students and staff to school following extended closure.
+School districts should follow state guidelines and coordinate with local health officials to stay up to date with their information.
 The CDC continues to update Guidance for Schools on its website, which includes, but is not limited to, cleaning and disinfecting recommendations and a school closure decision tree.
 The CDC has also published considerations for Returning to School After an Emergency or Disaster.
 Consider CDC guidance as schools return items to students and parents at the end of the year, as well as when families return materials to the school.

-COVID-19 has resulted in reduced ridership and has impacted staffing for public entities and transit authorities.
-Public transportation providers continue to implement a variety of procedures to help protect operators and passengers amid service reductions.
+A public health outbreak can resulted in reduced ridership, which may have an impact on staffing for public entities and transit authorities.
+Public transportation providers may implement a variety of procedures to help protect operators and passengers amid service reductions.
 This may include limiting seating to maintain social distancing, providing hand sanitizer on buses, installing physical barriers or blocking seats behind operators, removing paper schedules, increasing cleaning and disinfecting efforts, offering single-rider trips for paratransit, and/or implementing rear-door boarding policies.
 The CDC has published interim guidance for Bus Transit Operators and Transit Maintenance Employees, which is offered to help agencies reduce risk as they continue operating in their communities.
 Transit operators should continue to follow any state orders and CDC guidelines as they adjust services and resume normal operations.

-COVID-19 has impacted staffing for many public entities.
-As employers move to bring employees back to work or hire new employees, it is important to consider and adhere to employment practices that help maintain a professional work environment for employees and minimize exposure to claims.
+As employers hire new, and manage existing employees and volunteers, it is important to consider and adhere to employment practices that help maintain a professional work environment for employees and minimize exposure to claims.

 Contractual Risk Transfer (CRT)

-Vendors and contractors that municipalities typically use to perform work or provide services in their community may have lowered their limits or changed coverages in the wake of COVID-19.
-Public entities should obtain certificates of insurance (COIs) and ensure that CRT best practices are followed prior to contracting with a third party.
+Public entities should continue to obtain certificates of insurance (COIs) and ensure that CRT best practices are followed prior to contracting with a third party.

 Crisis Management Planning